spgandhi/connect-4/README.md

 This is a react implementation of Connect 4 game.
 To learn more about the game, visit - https://www.mathsisfun.com/games/connect4.html

+You can view the live project here - https://stairwell-connect4.surge.sh/

 ## Tech Stack

 This app is built using [Create React App](https://create-react-app.dev/) boilterplate with Typescript and uses [Tailwind CSS](https://tailwindcss.com/) for styling.